OE9SAU/SAULink9/README.md

 🔹 Status LED´s

-🔹 Start and Shutdoen button
+🔹 Start and Shutdown button

 🔹 all important connections on the back